NVGaganRohith/NVGaganRohith/README.md

 # 💫About Me :
-I'm currently working on Buidling My portfolio and Currently intern at Genpact \n I'm looking to collaborate on ML or DL Projects
+I'm currently working on Buidling My portfolio and Currently intern at Genpact\
+I'm looking to collaborate on ML or DL Projects\
-I'm looking for help with Helping me understand Things better I'm currently learning Deep Learning and Related Topics Ask me about AI
+I'm looking for help with Helping me understand Things better\
+I'm currently learning Deep Learning and Related Topics\
+Ask me about AI\
 Fun fact I play Badminton

 ## 🌐Socials